Is Green Tea Acidic? Find Out Here (Updated 2023)

 Home-brewed teas are proven to have health benefits but there are also side effects.

-In this article, we are going to learn the pH scale of green tea as well as its reaction inside the digestive system.
+In this article, we are going to learn the pH scale of green tea as well as its reaction to the digestive system.

 Read on to learn the types of tea that are most acidic and the best ways to protect your body from their side effects.